Replacing the top of the Pure Guardian line of home humidifiers is the all new and uniquely designed H7550. While you may be

 Like other Pure Guardian humidifiers, one of the very first things you'll notice with the H7550 humidifier is the look.
 Unlike previous

 and you get your next surprise - a soothing blue light and soft touch controls.
-The light is fine, not too terribly bright, and for light sleepers, it can be
+The light is not terribly bright, and for light sleepers, it can be

 turned off with just the slightest push of a button.
 That aspect, I do like.
 Like more and more modern devices, there